 Persons with significant control

-AVASK can help businesses in the Winchester to produce a 'persons with significant control' (PSC) register.
+AVASK can help businesses in the Southampton to produce a 'persons with significant control' (PSC) register.
 Here, we outline the new requirements for businesses...

 Recent changes to company law have imposed new obligations on UK companies, as well as those holding interests in UK companies.